How Prevail Works

 Further points

 Under PREVAIL the vast majority of votes have impact and are not wasted as in FPTP.
-Only votes cast for a party that does not come first in a seat (other than those for a party elected under PREVAIL Plus) can be said to be wasted.
+Only votes cast for a party that does not come first in any seat (other than those for a party elected under PREVAIL Plus) can be said to be wasted.
 This is typically a very small percentage.

 A party seat allocated under PREVAIL belongs to the party which then retains it for the duration of Parliament.
 There are no by-elections.
 Should the member need to be replaced, for whatever reason, the party will nominate a new member.
 This is a common practice under PR systems.
 A similar scheme operates should an independent member need to be replaced: a successor, who will continue to function as an independent, will be named prior to the election.